NATO scales down exercises due to coronavirus

 By Robin Emmott

-"Some of our exercises have been modified or cancelled ... but our forces remain ready," NATO Secretary-General Jens Stoltenberg told a video news conference.
+"Some of our exercises have been modified or canceled ... but our forces remain ready," NATO Secretary-General Jens Stoltenberg told a video news conference.

 The U.S. Army has already announced a halt to movement of military personnel from the United States to Europe and said it plans to scale down its Defender Europe 20 exercises, billed as NATO's biggest war games in Europe since the Cold War.